 It presents videos and photographs stemming from Raven’s exploration of the American landscape through its analog and wireless connections to global networks of labor and material extraction.

-NCR Manila, Philippines—Bellas Artes Projects is pleased to present Internal Properties of the Earth, the American artist Lucy Raven’s first solo exhibition in Asia curated by former Bellas Artes Projects Artistic Director Diana Campbell Betancourt.
-The exhibition presents ten years of work that stem from Raven’s longstanding exploration of the American landscape through its hard wired and wireless connections to global networks of labor and material extraction and exchange across China, India, the Philippines, and the United States.
+Internal Properties of the Earth is American artist Lucy Raven’s first solo exhibition in Asia.
+The exhibition presents ten years of work that stem from Raven’s longstanding exploration of the American landscape through its analog and wireless connections to global networks of labor and material extraction and exchange across China, India, the Philippines, and the United States.